kelvinnmuia/alx-system_engineering-devops/0x0A-configuration_management/README.md

 The project introduced me to the following concepts `Automation Tools` `Configuration Management` `CI/CD` pipeline.
-I learned how to use and work with `puppet`, which is one of the most popular IT Automation and Configuration Management Tools to provision New servers into the web stack.
+I learned how to use and work with `puppet`, which is one of the most popular IT Automation and Configuration Management Tools to provision new servers into web stacks.

 ## Installing Puppet